butterCoders/bb01/README.md

 - type `node .`
   * The bot should be running.

-# the end
+## How do i exactly use this?
-the bot default prefix is `b1=`
+The default prefix for this selfbot is `b1=`
-*1 Alternatively you can setup redis directly in index file
+Due to the inflexibility of this program, you need to directly change the login details to the redis database in the index.js file. (bad practice)

+The line we're talking about is located at line 11:
 ```js
 globalThis.redis = new RedisHandler()
 ```
-change it to:
+You can change it to this:
 ```js
 globalThis.redis = new RedisHandler({
 	host: "localhost",